ferguman/mvp/README.md

-# mvp blossom
+# fopd

 This is a fork of the [MVP II](https://github.com/webbhm/OpenAg-MVP-II).

-It maintains the same functionality as the MVP and adds some additional features.
+It maintains the same functionality as the MVP and adds some additional features in order to make it compatible with other grow environments such as the Food Computer V1.

 Many thanks to the team that created the MVP II code and hardware designs.

 ## Background